 Dry shampoo gives your hair a quick revival without the need for water.
 What’s more – it can help give lifeless hair a bit of volume and shape.
-Buy a travel-size dry shampoo which suits your hair type and voila – fragrant, fantastic hair even after hours of travelling!
+Buy a travel-size dry shampoo that suits your hair type and voila – fragrant, fantastic hair even after hours of traveling!

 Natural Body Sprays & Facial Mists

 The so-called ‘body spritzers’ and ‘facial mists’ have exploded in popularity these past few years, probably due to an increasingly health-conscious millennial generation who favor natural ingredients over chemicals.
 These light mists are usually spritzed over your body or clothes for an instant and subtly scented refreshment, restoring radiance to your skin while giving your outfit a pleasant and natural fragrance.
 What’s more, is that they’re usually made with essential oils or distilled floral liquids such as pure rose water – a substance that has proven to have calming effects when applied to the body.
 Brands such as ImbueGoods specialize in travel-size body sprays for the jet-setting woman.

 Scented Antibacterial Wipes